23d41a6906-arch/AutoOps-DevOps-Autopilot/README.md

 npm run dev
 ```

-Open your browser to [Click here to view the project](http://127.0.0.1:5176/) (or the port displayed in your terminal).
+Open your browser or [Click here to view the project](http://127.0.0.1:5176/) (or the port displayed in your terminal).

 ### Optional: Live AI Mode with Groq
 To enable real-time dynamic LLM reasoning for the Live Agent Feed: